Themed Entertainment & Animatronics | Mechanical Engineering & Show Programming | Schimmel Engineering

 Our involvement adapts to your project's needs — from full-scope lead mechanical engineering to targeted consulting on a specific discipline.

-Full mechanical design of animatronic figure armatures — from structural steel weldments to precision servo mounts, actuator clevises, and joint hardware.
-We produce complete SolidWorks models and manufacturing drawings for domestic and overseas fabrication, with fit checks against sculptural geometry.
+Full mechanical design of animatronic figure armatures — structural steel weldments, precision servo mounts, actuator clevises, and joint hardware — all in SolidWorks.
+Structural profiles are coordinated directly with sculptural organic elements.
+Complete manufacturing drawings for domestic and overseas fabrication, with digital fit checks against sculptural geometry before a single part is cut.

-Industrial design and engineering of 3D printed shells, access hatches, and skin integration structures.
-We coordinate mechanical attachment points with sculptors and skin fabricators, minimizing mold costs through strategic use of additive manufacturing while preserving the organic surface quality that makes figures believable up close.
+Industrial design and engineering of 3D printed shells, access hatches, and skin integration structures — including full character head design for figures ranging from animatronic Sasquatches to on-ice show characters.
+We coordinate mechanical attachment points with sculptors and skin fabricators, minimizing mold costs through strategic additive manufacturing while preserving the organic surface quality that makes characters believable at close range.
+Cast silicone skins, fur work, and fiberglass all considered from the start of mechanical design.

 Big Foot Bob — 8-foot, 5-axis animatronic Sasquatch, mechanism and shell design by Schimmel Engineering, IAAPA 2024